 This summer, with COVID-19 social distancing requirements in place plus the U.S. Forest Service's need to safely manage demand, reservations are required to access the Maroon Bells Scenic Area.
 Visitors must reserve both bus seats and parking spots, depending on the time of day of their visit.

+Reservations opened for the entire summer season on April 12, 2021.
 Don't worry!
 If you did not secure your reservation and they are sold out, there are other ways to access the Maroon Bells.

 - RENT AN E-BIKE